adityx23/adityapatil/projects/slam-navigation-robot.md

 ### Mechanical & Hardware Integration
 - Designed and fabricated a custom mobile robot chassis using 3D-printed plates
-- Integrated motors, drivers, compute, and sensors into a compact, modular platform
+- Reworked TurtleBot3 Waffle-inspired geometry to fit available motors, drivers, compute, and sensors
 - Routed power and communication interfaces to simplify debugging and maintenance

 ### Embedded Motor Control